aws-samples/aws-security-reference-architecture-examples/solutions/guardduty/guardduty-org/aws-landing-zone/README.md

 > 1. security (GuardDutyOrgConfigurationRole)
 > 2. security (GuardDutyOrgDeliveryKMSKey)
 > 3. logging (GuardDutyOrgDeliveryS3Bucket)
-> 4. primary (GuardDutyOrgConfiguration)
+> 4. management (GuardDutyOrgConfiguration)
+> 5. all accounts (GuardDutyDeleteDetectorRole)

 ### Pre-requisites
 * Disable GuardDuty in all accounts/regions
 * AWS Landing Zone specific changes
    * Remove GuardDutyMaster resource from the manifest.yaml file
-   * Move the primary account above the other core accounts within the manifest.yaml file
+   * Move the management account above the other core accounts within the manifest.yaml file
       * This is required to allow the Management account StackSet to deploy before the Delegated Admin StackSet
    * Update all AVM templates to remove the following lines
    ```